drewm27/speakerrankings/index.md

 Many of you likely came from [this Reddit post](https://www.reddit.com/r/WirelessSpeakers/comments/16zs2ol/ranking_all_battery_powered_wireless_speakers/).

-Come join us on reddit in [r/WirelessSpeakers](https://www.reddit.com/r/WirelessSpeakers/)
+Come join us on Reddit in [r/WirelessSpeakers](https://www.reddit.com/r/WirelessSpeakers/)

 Thanks for stopping by!